-Program completers, as well as adult students exiting at a terminal occupational completion point, are required to complete an exit interview form, complete an interview, including a resume, with the career specialist, sign a withdrawal form and settle any financial obligations.
+Program completers, as well as adult students exiting at a terminal occupational completion point 450 clock hours or more, are required to complete an exit interview form, complete an interview, including a resume, with the career specialist, sign a withdrawal form and settle any financial obligations.
 The exit interview is required before a student can receive their Certificate of Completion.